katyexp-cloud/AFCode-Compiler/README.md

     * **Obliterate:** Dissipates the whole screen into oblivion.

 ---
-## What it can't do
+## What would be great if it had

-* compile/export straight to .exe via pyinstaller + settings
-* nicely find canvas nodes via bookmarks (it can do that, but it's sketchy thanks to zooming)
+* debug jump to line

+---

+## Known issues
+* obliteration is heavy on CPU
+* find nodes in canvas sometimes off due to zoom

 ---